Green Branch (Patuxent River tributary)

-The Green Branch of the Patuxent River in Prince George's County, Maryland is part of the Upper Patuxent Watershead.
+The Green Branch of the Patuxent River in Prince George's County, Maryland is part of the Upper Patuxent Watershed.
 The stream passes centrally through the Governor Bridge Natural Area / Patuxent River Park and joins the Patuxent, just south of Governor's Bridge.

 The stream cuts a narrow gorge through the Aquia greensand between Crain Highway and its junction with the Patuxent.

 Drainage area

 Green Branch drains the communities of Heather Hills, Ensleigh, Essington, Easthaven, Heather Ridge, Palisades, Pin Oak Village, Covington Manor, Governors Green and Longlea as well as the commercial areas of Bowie Gateway Center and Prince George's Stadium within Bowie, Maryland.